nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-success">

-:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/AY2223S2-CS2103T-T14-3/tp/tree/master/docs/diagrams) folder.
-Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
+:bulb: **Tip:** The `.puml` files used to create diagrams in this developer guide can be found in the [diagrams](https://github.com/AY2223S2-CS2103T-T14-3/tp/tree/master/docs/diagrams) folder.
+Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit these diagrams.
 </div>

 ### Architecture
-The ***Architecture Diagram*** shown in Figure 3 explains the high-level design of the App.
+The ***Architecture Diagram*** shown in Figure 2 explains the high-level design of the App.
 <p align="center">
   <img src="images/ArchitectureDiagram.png" width="280" />
 </p>

-<p style="text-align: center;">Figure 3: InternBuddy's architecture diagram</p>
+<p style="text-align: center;">Figure 2: InternBuddy's architecture diagram</p>

-Given below is a quick overview of main components and how they interact with each other.
+Given below is a quick overview of the main components and how they interact with each other.

 **Main components of the architecture**

-**`Main`** has two classes called [`Main`](https://github.com/AY2223S2-CS2103T-T14-3/tp/blob/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2223S2-CS2103T-T14-3/tp/blob/master/src/main/java/seedu/address/MainApp.java).
+**`Main`** has two classes called [`Main`](https://github.com/AY2223S2-CS2103T-T14-3/tp/blob/master/src/main/java/seedu/internship/Main.java) and [`MainApp`](https://github.com/AY2223S2-CS2103T-T14-3/tp/blob/master/src/main/java/seedu/internship/MainApp.java).
 It is responsible for,
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.